HRCC Aquatic Weed Control Program 2023/24

-Hawkesbury River County Council will be conducting aquatic weed surveillance and spraying operations along the Hawkesbury/Nepean River from Wallacia – downstream to Wisemans ferry to locate and control weed species.
+Hawkesbury River County Council will be conducting aquatic weed spraying operations along the Hawkesbury River from Windsor to Lower Portland to locate and control weed species.

 Weeds treated during will be;

 - Green cestrum

 Control of these weeds will take place via manual removal, low volume spot spraying, basal bark and cut stump control techniques.